amy-swiggs/Arctic_Lead_Density_AES/README.md

 Code for reproducing the figures in the manuscript titled 'Regional and Temporal Variability in Arctic Lead Density from Multi-Mission Satellite Altimetry', submitted to Journal of Geophysical Research: Oceans on 30/06/2026.

-All data used in the study are available from open sources listed below.
-The methods for generating lead density from CS2, IS2, and S3 is outlined in the manuscript.
+All data used in the study are available from the open sources listed below.
+The methods for generating lead density from CS2, IS2, and S3 are outlined in the manuscript.

 ## Raw Data
 **ICESat-2**\